Labour Have Suffered A Shock Defeat To The Tories In The Tees Valley Mayoral Race

 With the general election expected in just a month's time, it could spell disaster for the party, which currently holds all but one of the parliamentary constituencies in the region.

-The Tory candidate Ben Houchen won, beating Labour’s Sue Jeffrey into second place.
+The Tory candidate Ben Houchen won with 48,578 votes, beating Labour's Sue Jeffrey into second place with 46,400.

 Jeffrey had been the bookies' odds-on favourite to win the race, but strong Brexit support in the region, combined with a popular pledge by Houchen to use the mayor's budget to take Durham Tees Valley airport back into public ownership, saw voters turn to the Conservatives.